mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

 ```

 or by navigating to *Services* / *vok-pwa-service* in the Dashboard.
 After you
-figure out the IP address, you can simply point your browser towards
+figure out the IP address (shown under "CLUSTER IP"), you can simply point your browser towards
-`http://IP:8080` and you should see the vok-pwa app.
+`http://IP:8080` and you should see the vok-pwa app up and running.

 ## Troubleshooting